Duke of Sussex leaves Balmoral after death of his grandmother

 He was accompanied by a woman wearing a hi-vis vest, whom he spoke with.
 At one stage he was seen placing his hand on her shoulder.

-Harry is expected to fly back to London and will then stay at Frogmore Cottage in Windsor.

-The Sussexes, who were coming to the end of a whistle-stop visit to Europe when the Queen died, are expected to stay in the UK to attend the Queen’s state funeral, likely be held on September 19.
+The Sussexes, who were coming to the end of a whistle-stop visit to Europe when the Queen died, are expected to stay in the UK to attend the Queen’s state funeral, which is likely to be held on September 19.

 Register for free to continue reading